5jt/dyalog-cookbook/manuscript/14_Services.md

 At such an early stage we don't have an INI file instantiated, so we cannot switch Ride on and off via the INI file, we have to modify the code for that.
 You might feel tempted to overcome this by doing it a bit later (read: after having processed the INI file etc.) but we warn you: if a Service does not cooperate then "a bit later" might well be too late to get to the bottom of the problem, so don't.

-In the latter case you should add the call to `HandleRide` to the main loop of the application.
+In the latter case you should add the call to `CheckForRide` to the main loop of the application.

-I> Make sure that you have _never_ more than one of the two calls to `HandleRide` active: if both are active you would be able to make use of the first one but the second one would throw you out!
+I> Make sure that you have _never_ more than one of the two calls to `CheckForRide` active: if both are active you would be able to make use of the first one but the second one would throw you out!

 ### Logging